 About half way up the belfrey is the place allotted to the fire-bell.
-Here are men whose constant occupation it is to watch day and night over the town and its environs, and whenever a fire breaks out, it is their duty to give the first alarm.
-During day-time, they simply ring the bell and hoist up a red flag;-at night they put up a light in the direction in which the fire is apparent, and at the same time by aid of an electric telegraph information is given immediately to the fire offices,-A little higher up is to be seen the stone bench on which, according to the inscription above it, Count Starhemberg, the brave defensor of Vienna, used to sit and watch the progress and movements of the Turkish troops.
-It is from thence that, on the morning of the 13th September 1683, he saw the combined forces of the Duke de Lorraine and of King Sobieski, who assisted in the deliverance of Vienna, take possession of the heights of the Kahlenberg.-The large bell was cast from 180 cannons taken from the Turks, and weighs 17.700 Kilogr.
+Here are men whose constant occupation it is to watch night and day over the town and its environs, and whenever a fire breaks out, it is their duty to give the first alarm.
+During day-time, they simply ring the bell and hoist up a red flag; - at night they put up a light in the direction in which the fire is apparent. -A little higher up is to be seen the stone bench on which, according to the inscription above it, Count Starhemberg, the brave defensor of Vienna, used to sit and watch the progress and movements of the Turkish troops.
+It is from thence that, on the morning of the 13th September 1683, he saw the combined forces of the Duke de Lorraine and of King Sobieski, who assisted in the deliverance of Vienna, take possession of the heights of the Kahlenberg. - The large bell was cast from 180 cannons taken from the Turks, and weighs 354 cwts.

-The belfrey on the north side has not been completed.
+The belfrey on the north side has not yet been completed.
 The little bell which surmounts it, was added to it in 1579.

 The interior of this vast church is divided into three naves and adorned with 18 insulated pillars and 18 pilasters.
-Its aspect is very grand although somewhat impaired by the 38 modern altars it possesses, and which greatly contrast with the loftiness of its gothic architecture.
+Its aspect is very grand although somewhat impaired by the 36 modern altars it possesses and which greatly contrast with the loftiness of its gothic architecture.

-The high altar constructed by James Bock (1639 till 1647) is decorated with a beautiful painting (the Lapidation of St. Stephen) by Tobias Bock, and another, representing the virgin Mary by Pötsch.
+The high altar constructed by James Bock (1639 till 1647) is decorated with a beautiful painting (the Lapidation of St. Stephen) by Tobias Bock, and another representing the virgin Mary by Pötsch.

 The wooden pews on each side of the choir are beautifully carved.
-To the right of the main choir is a smaller one called "Of the Passion", where a crucifixion by Sandrard, a St. Thecla by Hempel (1844) and the wonderful marble Sarcophagus of Emperor Frederic III, begun by Nicholas Lerch of Strassburg and completed by Michael Dichter in 1513 may be seen.
-The same is ornamented with 240 figures and 37 coats-of-arms. - At the entrance to the upper sacristy may be seen the most ancient specimen of sculpture still extant in Vienna, i. e. the tomb of Albert III († 1395), and that of his consort Elizabeth.
+To the right of the main choir is a smaller one called "Of the Passion", where a crucifixion by Standrard, a St. Thecla by Hempel (1844) and the marble Sarcophagus of Emperor Frederic IV, completed by Nicholas Lerch of Strasburg in 1513 may be seen.
+The same is ornamented with 240 figures and 37 coats of arm. - At the entrance to the upper sacristy may be seen the most ancient specimen of sculpture still extant in Vienna, i. e. the tomb of Albert III († 1395), and that of his consort Elizabeth.

-One of the principal ornaments of the nave is a pulpit (1430) whose sculptured ornaments by Anton Pilgram in stone are of great merit.
-Underneath it stands the bust of Pilgram, the architect of the church, represented as if looking out of a window.
+One of the principal ornaments of the nave is a pulpit (1430) whose sculptured ornaments in stone are of great merit.
+Above it stands the bust of Pilgram (or Hans Puchsbaum) the architect of the church, represented as if looking out of a window.

-The following monuments deserve likewise to be mentioned: The tombs of Eugene of Savoy and of the historian Cuspinian († 1529), that of Rodolph IV († 1365), the founder of part of the church, and those of the Cardinals Khlesel, Kollonitsch, and Trautson (by Donner).
+The following monuments deserve likewise to be mentioned: The tombs of Eugene of Savoy and of Cuspinian, that of Rodolph IV, the founder of part of the church, and those of the Cardinals Khlesel, Kollonitsch, and Trautson (by Donner).

 The subterranean part of the church consists of 30 large vaults.
-Rodolph caused another vault to be added to the above number, which was destined to receive the last remains of the members of the reigning house, and in which are deposited the ashes of Rodolph IV, Albert III, Albert IV, William († 1406) etc.
+Rodolph caused another vault to be added to the above number, which was destined to receive the last remains of the members of the reigning house, and in which are deposited the ashes of Ferdinand II.